Dhi13man/open_route_service/README.md

 - [Dart](https://www.dartlang.org/), for the Dart SDK which this obviously runs on.
 - [http](https://pub.dev/packages/http), for making HTTP requests to the API endpoints.

+## Contribution Guidelines

+- Contributions are welcome on [GitHub](https://www.github.com/dhi13man/open_route_service).
+Please ensure all the tests are running before pushing your changes.
+Write your own tests too!

+- File any [issues or feature requests here](https://www.github.com/dhi13man/open_route_service/issues) or help me resolve existing ones. :)

 ## Additional information

-- Contributions are welcome on [GitHub](https://www.github.com/dhi13man/open_route_service).
-File any issues or feature requests there or help me resolve existing ones. :)

 - Please [contribute to OpenRouteService API by donating](https://openrouteservice.org/donations/) to help keep the service free and accessible to everyone.

-- Go through the documentation here: [OpenRouteService API Documentation](https://openrouteservice.org/dev/#/api-docs/v2/directions)
+- Go through the full documentation here: [OpenRouteService API Documentation](https://openrouteservice.org/dev/#/api-docs/v2/directions)